Arguably, social media marketing is the best thing that happened to digital marketing because of its ability to reach millions globally.

 Consider this formalised.
 Introduce social media guidelines especially for people within your business.

-Content and social media marketing tips for small business
+Content & social media marketing tips

 Where practical, consider employing a community manager.
 A community manager is well placed to set up structured listening tools feeding back often vital information into the business.